OpenRTMFP/Cumulus/README.md

 Status
 ------------------------------------
 Cumulus is in development, we work to make it stable, but much work remains to be done.
-For this moment just a few scenarios work.
-If you're a developer, help us to evolve and enhance Cumulus, else, you can make a **[donation]** for so we spent more time on it, in fact it's not the technical skills that hinder us but lack of time.
+For this moment only few scenarios work.
+If you are a developer, **help us** to evolve and enhance Cumulus, else, you can always make a **donation** ([us]|[eu]) for that we spent more time on it, in fact it's not technical skills that hinder us but lack of time.

-[worketable]
+Also with the intention to understand better the exchange between a official RTMFP server and a Flash client, we have create a '[worketable]' to facilitate sharing of information exchanged and its presentation.

 Usage
 ------------------------------------